Applied Behavior Analysis

 Strong emphasis is placed on knowledge of basic and applied research, professional ethics and practical skills.

 Admission to the track in applied behavior analysis is open only to students who are enrolled in or who have completed PSYC 355, the Lab in Child Behavior.
 Entry into this course is by interview only.
-General information meetings with interviews are held each semester during pre-registration for enrollment in the following semester.
+General information meetings with interviews are held each semester during pre-registration for enrollment for the following semester.
 Dates will be posted under the events page and sent out to the listserv.
-For questions about the timing or nature of the interviews please contact firstname.lastname@example.org.
+For questions about the timing or nature of the interviews, please contact email@example.com.